 - 1. Path: Main Menu > 2=Setup Menu > 1=Locations & Time > 2=Date & Time.
-If you only need to make adjustments for Daylight Saving, there is a quick and easy automatic process outlined in the Qwik Daylight Saving Time section on page 27. - 2.
-Date and time information from the mount will display.
+If you only need to make adjustments for Daylight Saving, there is a quick and easy automatic process outlined in the Qwik Daylight Saving Time section on page 27. - Date and time information from the mount will display.
 Consider setting your time to UTC (GMT).
 Refer to "Setting Keypad to UTC (aka GMT)" on page 28.

 Press the +/- button to modify the information.
 An information screen will display regarding time zones and Daylight Saving abbreviations.
-Make sure you note the definitions and abbreviations.
 Press ENT to proceed.